 - Do you have a knack or an aptitude for languages?

 - Are you better at listening skills or oral communication, or are reading and writing your strengths?

-- How long you can study? — 2 or 6 years?
+- How long can you study? — 2 or 6 years?

 There is no point picking Chinese language in India if you’re not ready to devote at least 4-5 years.
 Of the hundreds of people I’ve met learning the Mandarin language in India, only about five succeeded in speaking the language with a higher level of fluency.
 The rest eventually had to quit.
-Additionally, stopping it midway seems kind of waste of time.
-Therefore, you need to pick a language that you can actually study till the end and achieve a higher level in one of the foreign language proficiency test.
+Additionally, stopping it midway seems kind of a waste of time.
+Therefore, you need to pick a language that you can study till the end and achieve a higher level in one of the foreign language proficiency tests.